Robustness Measures in Distributionally Robust Optimization: Conclusion

-By quantifying robustness, and bringing the tradeoff between performance and robustness to the fore, we provide a new way of understanding Distributionally Robust Optimization and building robust optimization models.
+By quantifying robustness and putting the tradeoff between performance and robustness on center stage, we provide a new way of understanding Distributionally Robust Optimization and building robust optimization models.
 We focus on the single-period problem as it is sufficient to convey the key ideas and is the setting for much of the DRO literature.
 The main insights, however, go well beyond the setting of this paper and generalizations will be reported elsewhere.

 \paragraph{\bf Acknowledgments} Jun-ya Gotoh is supported in part by the MEXT Grant-in-Aid 24K01113.
 Michael Kim is supported in part by the Natural Sciences and Engineering Research Council (NSERC) Discovery Grant RGPIN-2015-04019.
 Andrew Lim is supported by the Ministry of Education, Singapore, under its 2021 and 2024 Academic Research Fund Tier 2 grant calls (Award ref: MOE-T2EP20121-0014 and MOE-T2EP20224-0018).